 NB!!
 Don’t forget to kick out all those dull buddies on Christmas Eve 🙂 Stay safe and happy!

 GridinSoft Journalist.
-Anastasia writes about cybersecurity and privacy, striving to provide readers the latest news of this field and useful tips to keep their data safe in this joyful, but dangerous modern world of the web.
+We write about cybersecurity and privacy, striving to provide readers the latest news of this field and useful tips to keep their data safe in this joyful, but dangerous modern world of the web.